ishPLC/SISH32pro.github.io/README.md

 # The App "Serial Terminal & HMI PLC" is App for manage DO's (digital outputs) PLC.

 The App "Serial Terminal & HMI PLC" was made using C++.
 This is a standard HMI principle: PC and PLC communicate using serial protocol.
 By pressing a button on the HMI panel, the command is sent from the HMI to the PLC.
 The controller receives data and, depending on the logic, performs actions.
-In addition, the data received from the analog inputs of the PLC is transferred to the HMI and stored in the PC on the railway, and this data is also duplicated from the record on the SD card in the PLC in the form of a log file.
+In addition, the data received from the analog inputs of the PLC is transferred to the HMI and stored in the PC on the HDD as log file, and this data is also duplicated from the record on the SD card in the PLC as log file (<= 2 Gb).

 Logic of works:
 1. Connect to USB PC -> USB\RS232 native adaptor to PLC Arduino.
 2. Start App "Serial Terminal & HMI".